xxtrapulp/wisora-legal/PRIVACY_POLICY.md

-# Wisora Privacy Policy

-**Effective Date:** March 31, 2026

-**Plain English Summary:** Wisora is designed to protect you from bad car deals.
-To do this, when you activate the extension on a supported automotive listing (like AutoTrader or CarGurus), we read the vehicle's public data (Make, Model, Year, Price, VIN, and CarFax history) from the page.
-We send this publicly available vehicle information to our secure AI servers (and third-party AI providers like Google Gemini) to generate your Wisdom Score and Verdict. **We do not track you across the web.
-We do not sell your personal data.
-We do not inject ads.** The extension only wakes up and reads data on the specific car sites it is built to analyze.

----

-## 1. Introduction
-Welcome to Wisora ("we," "our," or "us").
-This Privacy Policy explains how our Chrome Extension, Wisora — Smart Car Deal Checker ("the Extension"), collects, uses, processes, and protects your information.
-By installing and using the Extension, you agree to the data practices described in this policy.

-This policy is designed to comply with the Google Chrome Web Store Developer Program Policies, the General Data Protection Regulation (GDPR), and general consumer privacy standards.

-## 2. Information Collected
-Wisora minimizes data collection to only what is strictly necessary to provide its core functionality.

-*   **Webpage Content (Restricted):** The Extension requests `host_permissions` strictly for specific, supported automotive marketplaces (e.g., AutoTrader, CarGurus, Cars.com, Kijiji, Craigslist, Carvana) and vehicle history providers (CarFax).
-When you view a listing on these sites, the Extension reads public listing data (Make, Model, Year, Trim, Mileage, Price, VIN, and raw text history reports) from the webpage’s HTML framework.
-*   **User Input:** If you manually enter a VIN into the Extension, we collect that input to process the analysis.
-*   **Technical Data:** We automatically collect non-identifiable technical data to facilitate the API request, such as browser type, extension version, and generic error logs, purely for maintaining stability.
-*   **Local Storage:** The Extension uses your browser's local storage API (`chrome.storage.local`) to save your analysis history locally on your machine, allowing you to re-open closed analyses rapidly without re-processing.

-## 3. How Information Is Used
-We process your data exclusively to provide and improve the Extension’s core functionality:
-*   Extracting vehicle data to cross-reference fair market value algorithms.
-*   Sending raw automotive text to third-party AI models to generate English-language risk summaries ("The Verdict").
-*   Caching results in our remote database to rapidly serve identical vehicle analyses to other users looking at the exact same public car listing.

-**We do not use your data for advertising, profiling, or cross-site tracking.**

-## 4. Legal Basis for Processing (GDPR)
-For users in the European Economic Area (EEA), our legal basis for processing your data is **Legitimate Interest** and **Contractual Necessity**.
-Because the Extension's primary service requires real-time algorithmic processing of the webpage you are requesting an analysis on, data processing is strictly necessary to fulfill the service you initiate.

-## 5. Data Sharing and Third Parties
-To function intelligently, Wisora transmits extracted vehicle data (such as VIN, Year, Make, Model, and CarFax text) to our backend API.
-*   **AI Processors:** The backend securely passes this anonymized automotive data to third-party Large Language Model providers (e.g., Google Gemini API) to generate the written Verdict.
-*   **We NEVER sell, rent, or trade your personal data or user-specific metrics to any third parties.**

-## 6. Data Retention
-*   **Vehicle Data:** Publicly available vehicle data (VINs, listing prices, analysis results) is permanently cached in our secure database to speed up future requests for that exact vehicle.
-*   **Personal Data:** We do not permanently store tying identifiers (like your IP address or browser fingerprint) alongside the cached vehicle analyses.
-*   **Local Data:** You can clear your localized extension history at any time by clearing your Chrome browser data or uninstalling the Extension.

-## 7. Data Security Measures
-All data transmission between the Extension and our API occurs over secure, encrypted connections (HTTPS/TLS).
-While we use commercially acceptable methods to protect the data we process, no method of transmission over the internet is completely secure, and we cannot guarantee absolute security.

-## 8. User Rights (GDPR)
-If you reside in a jurisdiction with comprehensive data privacy laws (like the GDPR), you have the right to request access to, correction of, or deletion of any personal data we hold.
-Because we do not require account creation, our ability to identify "your" specific data in our systems is deliberately limited by design.
-If you have concerns, you may contact us using the information below.

-## 9. Cookies and Tracking
-The Extension **does not** use cookies for tracking, nor does it inject third-party analytical trackers into your browser.

-## 10. Children’s Privacy
-Wisora is not directed toward children under the age of 13 (or 16 in the EEA), and we do not knowingly collect personal data from children.
-If we become aware that we have inadvertently collected such data, we will delete it immediately.

-## 11. Changes to This Policy
-We may update this Privacy Policy from time to time as we add support for new sites or adjust our APIs.
-We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Effective Date."

-## 12. Contact Information
-If you have any questions or concerns about this Privacy Policy or our data practices, please contact us at:
-INSERT_YOUR_EMAIL_HERE
+Wisora Privacy Policy
+Effective Date: March 31, 2026

+Plain English Summary:
+Wisora is designed to help you avoid bad car deals.
+When you actively use the extension on a supported automotive listing (such as AutoTrader or CarGurus), it reads publicly available vehicle data (e.g., Make, Model, Year, Price, VIN, and listing details).
+This data is sent to our secure backend and trusted AI providers (such as Google Gemini) to generate your Wisdom Score and Verdict.

+We do not track you across websites, collect personally identifiable information, or sell your data.
+The extension only operates when you explicitly activate it on supported pages.

+⸻

+1. Introduction

+Welcome to Wisora (“we,” “our,” or “us”).
+This Privacy Policy explains how our Chrome Extension, Wisora — Smart Car Deal Checker (“the Extension”), collects, uses, processes, and protects information.

+This policy is designed to comply with the Chrome Web Store Developer Program Policies, the General Data Protection Regulation (GDPR), and general consumer privacy standards.

+⸻

+2. Information Collected

+Wisora follows a strict data minimization principle — only collecting what is necessary to provide its functionality.

+Wisora does not collect personally identifiable information such as names, email addresses, or account data.

+Webpage Content (Restricted)

+The Extension accesses and processes publicly available vehicle listing data only when the user actively interacts with the Extension on supported automotive websites.

+This includes:
+	•	Make, Model, Year, Trim
+	•	Mileage and Price
+	•	VIN
+	•	Public listing descriptions and vehicle history text

+Vehicle Identification Numbers (VINs) are treated strictly as vehicle-related data and are not used to identify individuals.

+The Extension does not access unrelated browsing data and does not monitor browsing activity in the background.

+⸻

+User Input

+If you manually enter a VIN, that input is processed solely to generate an analysis.

+⸻

+Technical Data

+We may collect limited, non-identifiable technical data (e.g., extension version, browser type, error logs) strictly for maintaining service reliability and performance.

+⸻

+Local Storage

+The Extension uses browser storage (e.g., chrome.storage.local) to save analysis results locally on your device to improve speed and user experience.

+⸻

+3. How Information Is Used

+We use collected data exclusively to provide the Extension’s core functionality:
+	•	Extract and analyze vehicle listing data
+	•	Generate risk assessments and summaries (“Verdicts”)
+	•	Improve response speed through caching and optimization

+The Extension provides informational analysis only and does not make legally binding or automated decisions affecting users.

+We do not use data for advertising, profiling, or cross-site tracking.

+⸻

+4. Legal Basis for Processing (GDPR)

+For users in the European Economic Area (EEA), our legal basis includes:
+	•	Contractual Necessity — processing is required to deliver the service you request
+	•	Legitimate Interest — improving performance and reliability while minimizing data usage

+⸻

+5. Data Sharing and Third Parties

+To provide intelligent analysis, Wisora transmits vehicle-related data to secure backend services.

+AI Processing

+Data may be sent to trusted third-party AI providers (e.g., Google Gemini API) to generate analysis results.

+These providers process data only to deliver the requested functionality and do not receive personally identifiable information from us.

+We are not responsible for the independent privacy practices of third-party services, and users are encouraged to review their respective privacy policies.

+⸻

+No Data Selling

+We never sell, rent, or trade user data.

+⸻

+6. Data Retention

+Vehicle Data

+Public vehicle data and generated analysis results may be retained in our systems to improve performance and avoid redundant processing for identical listings.

+Personal Data

+We do not store personal identifiers (such as IP addresses or user profiles) alongside analysis data.

+Local Data

+Locally stored data can be removed at any time by clearing browser storage or uninstalling the Extension.

+⸻

+7. Data Security Measures

+All data transmissions are encrypted using industry-standard HTTPS/TLS protocols.

+We implement reasonable technical and organizational safeguards to protect data, though no system can guarantee absolute security.

+The functionality of the Extension depends on external services and APIs.
+We do not guarantee uninterrupted availability of these services.

+⸻

+8. User Rights (GDPR)

+Depending on your location, you may have rights to:
+	•	Access your data
+	•	Request deletion
+	•	Restrict or object to processing

+Because Wisora does not maintain user accounts or identifiable profiles, our ability to associate data with a specific individual is intentionally limited.

+⸻

+9. Cookies and Tracking

+Wisora does not use cookies for tracking and does not inject third-party tracking technologies into webpages.

+⸻

+10. Children’s Privacy

+Wisora is not intended for children under 13 (or 16 in the EEA), and we do not knowingly collect personal data from children.

+⸻

+11. Changes to This Policy

+We may update this Privacy Policy periodically.
+Updates will be reflected by revising the “Effective Date.”

+⸻

+12. Contact Information

+For questions or concerns, please file a ticket within this repo.